wikimedia/wikipediapreview-wordpress/readme.txt

 * Works for Right-to-Left (RTL) and Left-To-Right (LTR) languages.
 * A built-in gallery to dive into article images.
 * Can be disabled for any page using the post metadata sidebar.
 Look for the Wikipedia Preview section.
-* Gutenburg editor custom tool to search for Wikipedia articles and visualize Wikipedia Preview for readers.
+* Gutenberg editor custom tool to search for Wikipedia articles and visualize Wikipedia Preview for readers.

 **How to use**